Cannabis in Colorado: Impaired driving

 Like other states, driving while impaired by any drug is illegal in Colorado, though it took the legislature six attempts and three years to pass marijuana intoxication measures.
 Ultimately the legislators decided on a nanogram limit in the bloodstream, though the number they picked was scoffed at by activists.
 Today Colorado law states that juries may convict a person of marijuana intoxication if they have five or more nanograms of THC per milliliter of blood, but defendants are allowed to argue that they were not intoxicated despite having such levels of THC in their bloodstream.

 Testing limitations

 Since the legalization of recreational Marijuana in the state of Colorado testing an individual's level of intoxication has proven to be a challenge.
 “There is no one blood or oral fluid concentration that can differentiate impaired and not impaired,” (Berger, 2018).
-This is due to body's inability to efficiently process tetrahydrocannabinol, better known as THC.
-In turn this has led to many individuals being wrongly accused of being under the influence and while they may have tested positive to a drug test the individual may not have consumed the drug for up 30 days prior.
-As a result, the court systems have seen undue hardships of over booking and baseless accusations.
-This has also proven to be an issue for employers as marijuana is still classified as a schedule 1 narcotic and federally illegal.
-Employers with zero tolerance policies are finding themselves with fewer applicants that can pass a drug screening and those fail random drug screenings are losing their employment.
-Better testing needs to be established so those that wish to participate in what is now legal can do so without fear of incarceration or unemployment due to inadequate methods of testing.